kingroryg/lprimeroo.github.io.old/_posts/2018-10-12-secure-infrastructure-design-interview-cheat-sheet.md

 layout: post
 ---

 This is a rough checklist of the things to look out when securing an infrastructure.
 It is by no means a definitive guide and is meant to serve as a checklist for interview prep.
 Some would call this a 1000 ft view of the security of an infratructure.
-Additions to this checklist are welcome (please use the comments section).
+Additions to this checklist are welcome.

 _Disclaimer: I wrote this back when I was just starting out in the industry.
 Please point out stuff that you feel isn't relevant given today's security landscape._